WhySooooFurious/Ultimate-Sideloading-Guide/README.md

+This repo is for maintaining older Portal versions and will soon be removed.

-Please use this [website](https://wsfteam.xyz) to have a look at the guides or downloads.
+Please use https://github.com/WSF-Team/WSF to look at the up-to-date repo.

-You can additionally join our [Discord](https://wsfteam.xyz/discord) for links.

-The GitHub guide is now gone but will be active in terms of us uploading content here to make this as open as possible.

-Make sure to star the repo :)